Dark Photon Dark Matter from Cosmic Strings and Gravitational Wave Background: Simulation of Abelian-Higgs string networks

 where $V_{\rm box}$ is the physical volume of the simulation box and $\ell_{\rm tot}$ is the total physical length of cosmic strings.
 When the string network follows the scaling regime, one can express it as $m_r d_{\rm sep} = a m_r\tau + b$ with $a$ and $b$ being some numerical constants and $m_r \equiv \sqrt{\lambda/2}v$.
 The other is defined by the ratio of the string length to the Hubble length in one Hubble volume of the universe, which is conventionally used in the axion string simulation.
 It is dimensionless quantity defined by

 with $t$ the cosmic time.
 In this case, $\xi=\mathcal O(1)$ (constant) when the string network follows the scaling regime.

-In our numerical simulations, we set the grid number $N^3 = 1024^3$ and lattice spacing $\Delta x=1/16$ (``physical'' string case) or $1/2$ (``fat'' string case) and start the simulation with $m_r \tau = 1$.
-In addition to the physical string case with $\lambda$ and $e$ being constant with time, we also consider the ``fat'' string case where $\lambda$ and $e$ are replaced by the time-dependent quantities, $\lambda a(t)^{-2}$ and $e a(t)^{-1}$ respectively, in order to keep the string core size and the vector core size larger than the spatial resolution of the lattice simulation.
+We start the simulation with the initial conformal time $m_r \tau = 1$ and end it at $a \Delta x = m_r^{-1}$ and $aL = 2H^{-1}$ for physical and fat string cases respectively (see below), with $\Delta x$ and $L$ being respectively the comoving lattice spacing and the comoving box size.
+The Setup of our simulation is summarized in Table \ref{tab:fitting} and we start the simulation with $m_r\tau = 1$.\footnote{We have used supercomputer ``AOBA'' at Cyberscience Center, Tohoku University.} Note that, in addition to the ``physical'' string case with $\lambda$ and $e$ being constant with time, we also consider the ``fat'' string case where $\lambda$ and $e$ are replaced by the time-dependent quantities, $\lambda a(t)^{-2}$ and $e a(t)^{-1}$ respectively, in order to keep the string core size and the vector core size larger than the spatial resolution of the lattice simulation.
+We have run 5 (10) simulations for the physical (fat) string case.
 Fig.~\ref{fig:dsep} shows the time evolution of the mean string separation, $d_{\rm sep}$, for physical (left) and fat (right) string cases.
-One can see that the red lines corresponding to $e=1$ follows the linear fitting lines $0.285\,m_r \tau+4.75$ (left) and $0.28\,m_r \tau + 12.5$ (right) which are consistent with current simulations \cite{Correia:2020yqg}.
-In the case with light vector boson, i.e. $e=0.01$, the mean separation deviates from the linear fitting.
-It can be understood by the scaling violation as in the case with global (axion) strings.
-Namely, the mean separation decreases with respect to the linear fitting around the end time of the simulation, which means that the average string length becomes longer than that in the scaling regime.
+Linear fitting lines are overlaid in these figures.
+The latter half of data points ($m_r\tau = 33.6$-64.0 and 133-256 for physical and fat string case respectively) are used for the linear fitting lines, $a m_r\tau+b$ with $a$ and $b$ being fitting parameters.
+In addition, we also use the former half of data points for the physical string case with $e=0.01$.
+The linear fitting parameters obtained by our simulations are summarized in Table \ref{tab:fitting}.
+The obtained values are consistent with previous studies, \cite{Daverio:2015nva} for local string and \cite{Hindmarsh:2019csc} for global string, corresponding respectively to $e=1$ and $0.01$ in our case.
+One can clearly see that in the physical string case with $e=0.01$, there is a transition around $m_r \tau = 30$.
+This implies that the string with $e=0.01$ can be regarded as the near-global string in the early time and it finally behaves like the local string.

-Fig.~\ref{fig:xi} shows time evolution of $\xi$.
+Square points (lower points) in Fig.~\ref{fig:xi_phys} and \ref{fig:xi_fat} show the time evolution of $\xi$ for the physical and fat string cases respectively.
 Because of the constant shift from the linear function in $d_{\rm sep}$ ($b$ in the above expression), $\xi$ cannot settle down to a constant value even in the local string case, at least in our limited simulation time.
-Then, we propose corrected values of $d_{\rm sep}$ and $\ell_{\rm tot}$ so as to remove the constant shift, $b$, defined by
+The constant shift can be a numerical artifact depending on the initial condition.
+Then, let us remove it following the analysis in \cite{Hindmarsh:2019csc}.
+Here the string length density parameter is replaced by